OCA/web/web_cache_name_get/README.rst

 This module improves the loading time of some views: mainly sale or purchase orders with many order lines.

-It reduce the numer of useless requests done by the user's browser.
+It reduce the number of useless requests done by the user's browser.

 This modules cache some requests to name_get() done from list views.

 For instance, if you have 40 sale order lines on a sale.
-All theses lines have the same tax.
+All these lines have the same tax.

 - Without this module : your browser makes about 40 time the same name_get() request.
 - With this modules: your browser makes 1 request and reuse the result for all the lines.